 2. A hybrid publisher is cheaper per unit than Print On Demand, like Amazon or IngramSpark.
 What does this mean?
 A hybrid publisher will produce a minimum print run (lets say 500 copies minimum); because they are printing in bulk, they can charge you less per book for the production.
 If Amazon KDP costs you $5.50 to print a book, a hybrid publisher might charge you $3.50 to print the books because you placed a larger order.
 This is just an example, but it shows how a hybrid publisher is a cheaper cost per unit than Print on Demand.

 3. A hybrid publisher provides a degree of social proof that self-publishing does not.
 Essentially, if a reader is unable to determine the quality of a book, they will look for social proof.
 A publisher is a form of proof that your book is a quality product, a quality story - or at least, that it has been prepared professionally.
 Many writers I work with choose a hybrid publisher just for the sake of having their book looked over by another party.

 How To Find and Work With a Hybrid Publisher

 A simple Google search of "Hybrid Publisher" will yield many results.
 I recommend looking for one in your area that has printed many titles and that allows you to contact authors for their reviews and experiences.

 Here are some great criteria to keep in mind when vetting out hybrid publishers from the Independent Book Publishers Association.

-As always, I wish you the best in your writing endeavors!
-Writing is an ongoing practice, not a destination to arrive or a benchmark to be reached.
-Was this helpful?
+As always, I wish you the best on your writing journey!
+Was this article helpful?
 If you want more articles and resources like these, join my email list to receive my free Self-Publishing From Start To Finish Guide.